-- (d) When the utility employee has ceased all work in connection with the train or yard crew and is no longer on, under, or between the equipment; the utility employee shall notify the ranking crewmember.
+- (d) When the utility employee has ceased all work in connection with the train or yard crew and is no longer on, under, or betweenthe equipment; the utility employee shall notify the ranking crewmember.
 The ranking crewmember shall provide notice to each crewmember that the utility employee is being released from the crew.
-Once each crewmember has acknowledged the notice, the ranking crewmember shall then notify the utility employee that he/she is released from the train or yard crew. - (e) Communications required by Paragraphs B(3) and D shall be conducted between the utility employee and the ranking crewmember either through direct verbal contact or by radio.
+Once each crewmember has acknowledged the notice, the ranking crewmember shall then notify the utility employee that they are released from the train or yard crew. - (e) Communications required by Paragraphs (b)3 and (d) shall be conducted between the utility employee and the ranking crewmember either through direct verbal contact or by radio.